NVIDIA/TensorRT-Model-Optimizer/docs/source/guides/_pytorch_quantization.rst

 Currently ``auto_quantize`` supports only ``effective_bits`` as the performance constraint (for both weight-only quantization and weight & activation quantization). ``effective_bits`` constraint specifies the effective number of bits for the quantized model.

-You may specify a ``effective_bits`` constraint such as 8.8 for partial quantization with :attr:`FP8_DEFAULT_CFG`.
+You may specify a ``effective_bits`` constraint such as 4.8 for mixed precision quantization using  :attr:`NVFP4_DEFAULT_CFG` & :attr:`FP8_DEFAULT_CFG`.
+``AutoQuantize`` will automatically quantize highly sensitive layers in :attr:`FP8_DEFAULT_CFG` while keeping less sensitive layers in :attr:`NVFP4_DEFAULT_CFG`
-``auto_quantize`` will skip quantizing the most quantization sensitive layers so that the final partially quantized model's effective bits is 8.8.
-This model will have a better accuracy than the model quantized with default configuration since quantization was skipped for some layers which are highly sensitive to quantization.
+(and even skip quantization for any extremely sensitive layers) so that the the final mixed precision quantized model has an effective quantized bits of 4.8.
+This model would give a better accuracy than the model quantized with vanilla :attr:`NVFP4_DEFAULT_CFG` since the more aggressive :attr:`NVFP4_DEFAULT_CFG` quantization was not applied for the highly sensitive layers.

 Here is how to perform ``auto_quantize``: